The $D_{\hslash}$-module mirror conjecture for flag varieties: Abstract

 \section{Abstract}

 Rietsch constructed a candidate $T$-equivariant mirror LG model for any flag variety $G/P$.
-In this paper, we prove the following mirror symmetry prediction for this pair: the $T\times\mathbb{G}_m$-equivariant quantum cohomology of $G/P$ equipped with quantum connection is isomorphic as $D$-modules to the Brieskorn lattice associated to the LG model equipped with Gauss-Manin connection.
+In this paper, we prove the following mirror symmetry prediction: the small $T\times\mathbb{G}_m$-equivariant quantum cohomology of $G/P$ equipped with quantum $\hp$-connection is isomorphic as $D_{\hslash}$-modules to the Brieskorn lattice associated to the LG model equipped with Gauss-Manin $\hp$-connection.